peon73/CurrencyConverter/docs/README.md

 Also, it seems as the observer must be triggered from the Activity since it needs a LifecycleOwner as parameter.
 Is this necessary?
-Or is it possible somehow to avoid observer triggering code in the activity and use setters (or observers) in the view model?
+Or **is it possible somehow (how?) to avoid observer triggering code in the activity and use setters (or observers) in the view model?**

 The full code to the three java classes can be found through the links in the above section.
 Below is just some parts of the the view model class, to help illustrating the above questions and the above layout file in a section above.